 Continuing In Program (CIP) registrations

-Students who are not registered for courses in the first term of admission must get approval from the School of Graduate Studies for a CIP notation, through the submission of a Service Request.
+Students in thesis-based programs who are not registered for courses in the first term of admission must get approval from the School of Graduate Studies for a CIP notation, through the submission of a Service Request.

 The notation on the student record will show Continuing in Program (CIP) or Time Limit Extension (TLE), respectively, unless replaced by a course registration.
 The CIP is an automatic process.
 Should a student subsequently register for courses, the automatic CIP will be removed.